-Participation: Attendance in lecture is required and will be accounted for through class participation.
+Participation: Attendance in lecture is required and will be accounted for through attendance records and class participation.
 Real time questions will be asked and answered using Tophat, an online student response system that can be used via phone, tablet or computer.
 Participation will count for 15 % of the course grade.